Resources

 A stylized graphic showing a field of grass

-There’s no single model for success, but there is one clear truth: the firms that operationalise business development – that is, embed it into the rhythm of how their lawyers work – are the ones seeing measurable returns.
+There's no single model for success, but there is one pattern worth paying attention to: the firms that embed business development into how their lawyers work day to day are the ones seeing measurable returns.

 The maturity spectrum